On the linear convergence of distributed Nash equilibrium seeking for multi-cluster games under partial-decision information: Main result

 \section{Main result}

 In this section, a distributed discrete-time algorithm is proposed for NE seeking of the considered multi-cluster game.
-To deal with the partial-decision information scenario, where the agents can access the local information exchanged through local communication, it is assumed that each agent $j$ in cluster $i$ maintains a local variable which is the estimation of the joint strategy of the representative agents, i.e., $col(x_{11},\ldots,x_{m1})$.
-Here $q=\sum_{i=1}^mq_i$, $x_{(s)ij}\in\mathbb{R}^{q_s}$ is the estimate of $x_{s1}$ at the agent $j$ in cluster $i$ and $x_{(i)ij}=x_{ij}$.
-Also, the estimates of other representative agents except that of cluster $i$ is compactly denoted by
+To deal with the partial-decision information scenario, where the agents can access the local information exchanged through local communication, it is assumed that each agent $j$ in cluster $i$ maintains a local variable